 - Guided tours: The best way to learn about this magestic landmark's history, architecture, and significance is through a tour guide.
 With these tickets, discover unique facts about the Duomo with your expert local guide.

-- Access to rooftop terrace: Choose your ticket type easily.
+- Standard museum and rooftop tickets: Choose your ticket type easily.
 You can book standard tickets that offer entry into the cathedral, or get priority access to the rooftop and enjoy the spectacular views of the city.

-You can explore Milan, travel, and have all the fun you want with the Milan Pass!
-Ticket holders can purchase the Milan Pass online and exchange it for a physical pass at the Milan Visitor Center.
-With the Milan Pass, you can access ten of the city's most popular attractions for free and enjoy seven free exciting tour experiences.
-Moreover, it includes free public transportation and a hop-on hop-off bus tour.
-The pass is valid for 200 days, so you can plan ahead and take advantage of the city, especially the Duomo Milan church, while you are in Milan.
+With the Milan Pass, you can explore the city, travel with ease, and enjoy all the fun Milan has to offer!
+Purchase your pass online and exchange it for a physical pass at the Milan Visitor Center.
+The Milan Pass gives you free access to ten of the city’s most popular attractions and includes seven exciting tour experiences.
+Plus, it comes with free public transportation and a hop-on hop-off bus tour.
+With a validity of 200 days, you can plan your visit in advance and make the most of your time in Milan, including the iconic Duomo Milan.

 Top things to do at Duomo Milan